AtreyaSh/shallow-discourse-parser/README.md

-## Refining Methodologies of the Frankfurt Shallow Discourse Parser
+## Refining Methodologies of the Frankfurt Shallow Discourse Parser (Schenk et al. 2016)

 This project is a fork of the official Frankfurt Shallow Discourse Parser and involves modifications of word-embeddings and the downstream feed-forward neural network for implicit shallow discourse sense labelling.